Lionel Stevenson: Tributes and legacy

 When Stevenson died, his immediate successor as James B. Duke Professor, Louis J. Budd, declared that "as a biographer of Victorian novelists and as historian of the English novel he had no peer" — an assessment promptly endorsed in World Literature Written in English.
 A later successor at Duke, Clyde de Loache Ryals, recalling Stevenson's celebration of Victorian literature at a time when it was generally deprecated, described him as "one of the founders of Victorian studies" whose pioneering efforts by teaching and writing "revealed the vast body of Victorian literature as one of the glories of the English language" and contributed to the popularity which Victorian prose and poetry continued to enjoy after his death.

 Stevenson left his lifetime collection of books, papers and letters (with correspondents as diverse as Daphne du Maurier and Albert Einstein) to Duke University: the collection comprises some 33,300 items, including important articles of Canadiana.

 Personal life

 In 1954 Stevenson married Lillian Sprague Jones.
 She brought him a stepdaughter, Marietta, whose later academic and professional success was a source of great pleasure for him.
-As his widow Lillian married Dr Thomas Clark Pollock, formerly Professor of English and Head of the English Department at the University of New York, in 1975.
+As his widow Lillian married Dr Thomas Clark Pollock, formerly Professor of English and Head of the English Department at New York University, in 1975.
 She died, again a widow, in 2003.